How to Create a Digital Art Portfolio

 For my portfolio I chose the PDF format.
 I did this because PDF has the capability to be multiple pages with text and picture at a decent file size.
 I did notice, however, that when saving a document as a PDF, the picture color doesn’t always convert the way you want it to.
 For this reason, you may have to make adjustments to the original picture depending on whether or not you think the color changes are detrimental to your work.
 Also note that you will need the full version of Adobe Acrobat in order to make a PDF document.
 I believe there might be some free conversion tools floating around on the internet, but I haven’t come across a reliable one, so I can’t recommend any.
 Once Adobe Acrobat is installed on your computer, you can convert a number of different documents into the PDF format, including Microsoft word, Adobe InDesign (which is what I used), or QuarkXpress.

 If you don’t have Adobe Acrobat or any page design software, and you can’t afford to purchase them (they are pretty expensive if you’re not a college student) then another option available to you would be the zip folder.
 In this scenario, all of your images would be saved in an image format (jpeg would be best) and then zipped to a common folder that would serve as your portfolio.
 (If you made a folder for all of your images then you’re already ahead of the game.)
-If you don’t know how to zip computer files, please refer to my Guide to Compressing and Extracting Computer Files.

 Step 3: Organizing your work